One Dress

 Mr. and Mrs. Williams were the most wonderful people that I had ever met, kind and generous, in spite of living such a difficult life.
 They talked with me, and I confessed that I wasn’t really Amelia, and that I was really a boy.
 We had many long talks, and they helped me to understand myself.
 But the whole time I was there, I was Amelia.
 They had a daughter about my own age, and I was able to borrow clothes from her when my dress got dirty.
 I felt bad for her, as she had so little compared to me, but I would have traded lives in an instant.
 Money is no substitute for love.

 By the time I was ready to go back home, I had talked with them about how I wished I was a girl, and how much I hated being a boy.
-Yet, I knew I was making it more difficult for them to survive, and that they could not afford another child.
+Yet, I knew I couldn't stay, and that they could not afford another child.
 I had to go back home.
 I said goodbye, and left on my own.
 I knew that they would get in trouble for keeping me as a run-away, so not even Jimmy could go with me.

 I knocked on the door….